victorpozzobon/PSOGAPLS_NitrogenSpectroscopy/README.md

 ## Data structure

 The whole curated dataset is contained within _Nitrate_Spectra.npy_ (261 measurements).
 It was randomly split into _Nitrate_Spectra_train.npy_ containing 80 % of the data and _Nitrate_Spectra_valid.npy_ hosting the remaining part.
 Individual measurements are stored as columns.
 The 151 first items are the spectrophotometric readings (from 190 to 340 nm), and the two remaining rows are nitrite (item 152) and nitrate (item 153) concentrations.
+Files are available in the _Data_ folder.

 ## How to run